pavelkalin/getresponse-python/README.md

 ```

-More examples can be found in examples/usage.py
+More examples can be found in examples/ folder

 ## Description